Italian Style Stuffed Paleo Peppers, are made with sweet bell peppers stuffed with Italian herbs and…

 I also added nutritional yeast to my cream sauce to give it a cheesy flavor and because it’s so good for you.
 As a colon cancer survivor, I purposely add foods to my diet that helps my body fight cancer.
 If you want to learn more about nutritional yeast then watch NutrtionFacts.org video below.

-Healthy Vegan Quinoa Stuffed Peppers With Vegan Jalapeño Cream will feed your Mexican craving guilt free.
+Vegan Quinoa Stuffed Peppers with Vegan Jalapeno Cream

 - 2 tbsp olive oil